jonathancodev/parking-lot/README.md

 #### Run the app on container
 - `docker run -p 8080:8080 --name parking-lot-api -d parking-lot-api`

+The application API by default supports at max 2048mb of memory usage.
+In order to increase the limit you must increase also the JVM memory on the Dockerfile before build the image of the application: `CMD ["mvn", "spring-boot:run", "-Dspring-boot.run.jvmArguments=-Xms2048m -Xmx4096m"]`

+Also by default, the application API has 1 Motorcycle spot, 3 Car spot and 1 Van spot.
+In order to change those values, you should pass the arguments on the Dockerfile before build the image of the application, for example:
+`CMD ["mvn", "spring-boot:run", "-Dspring-boot.run.jvmArguments=-Xms2048m -Xmx4096m", "-Dspring-boot.run.arguments=--custom.spots.motorcycle=10 --custom.spots.car=10 --custom.spots.van=10"]`

 Check if the API is running accessing: `http://localhost:8080/api/`